OstenTV/Bootstrap-website/README.md

 # Bootstrap-website
-A website about computers made in school :)
+A testing website made with Bootstrap.